The Bashkir Curly Horse

 The Origin of Curly Horses

-One theory is that curly horses were brought over the Atlantic by Spanish conquistadors as gifts for Mayan, Incan, and Aztec nobility.
+One theory is that these horses were brought over the Atlantic by Spanish conquistadors as gifts for Mayan, Incan, and Aztec nobility.
 The descendants of those horses joined with non-curly horses as they turned feral and became American Mustangs, may explain the frequency with which the curly gene occurred within early Mustang herds and still –in certain herds –today.

 Learn more about Curly Horse history via our article on Curly Horse Foundation Studs